PRINCIPALS WELCOME

 Our school is part of the Dogs Connect program.
 We have a full time wellbeing dog at our school.
 Charlie, a male Groodle, provides a unique offering to our anxious and somewhat disengaged students, but is part of our school community and is adored by all students, staff and families.

-Our grounds are expansive and consist of two playgrounds with various equipment, two ovals, an undercover asphalt area, a synthetic basketball court and a large environmental area.
+Our grounds are expansive and consist of two playgrounds with various equipment, two ovals, an undercover asphalt area, a synthetic basketball court, Gaga pit and a large environmental area.
 The installation of the Tongala Community Fitness Hub has been a huge asset to our school.
 This consists of a 400 metre running track and 18 piece exercise fitness station.
 The redevelopment of our Lone Pine memorial at the front of the school, provides a great space to host services.

 Staff are constantly developing their own capacity through undertaking relevant Professional Development, both internally and externally.
 These sessions relate directly to school needs and priorities and aim to support the academic and emotional development of our students.
 This work has led us to become a Professional Learning Community (PLC) Link School.
-This involvement will see our school lead the way in PLC's and provide opportunities for other schools to come and view the work we are doing.
+This involvement has seen our school lead the way in PLC's and provide opportunities for other schools to come and view the work we are doing.
 Our school was also part of the Primary Maths Specialist program, which has transformed the way we deliver and learn Mathematics, resulting in great learning outcomes.

 Please feel free to contact the school for more information.